 There are some key features of FTO, which are listed below in detail:

 - Validation: FTO varies from one geographical area to another depending upon the governing laws of that country.
-For example, commercialization of a hardware product may have the freedom to operate in one country and may not be in other, since the other country already have patent issued for that product.
+For example, commercialization of a hardware product may have the freedom to operate in one country and may not be in other, since the other country already has a patent issued for that product.

 - Patent Database: They are very important to decide whether the product (or the invention, if valid) holds the right to operate in that particular jurisdiction or not.
-If the product, or the claims made for the product are already found in the database, then there is no freedom to operate that product in that judicial boundary.
+If the product or the claims made for the product are already found in the database, then there is no freedom to operate that product in that judicial boundary.